SebestianSije/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

       it's done in data files.

 .. seealso::
-   Reference documentation for the :meth:`ref <odoo.api.Environment.ref>` method.
+   Reference documentation on the :meth:`ref <odoo.api.Environment.ref>` method.

 To make our real estate app more user-friendly, we can help with data entry by pre-filling key fields with default values.